Novalnet-AG/sap-commerce-payment-integration-novalnet/README.md

 *	Custom CSS configuration for Credit/Debit Card iframe
 *	Responsive templates

-## Installation of SAP Commerce Cloud Module
+## Installation of SAP Commerce Module
 Please follow the below steps for SAP payment module installation:
-1. Get the SAP Commerce payment module from the <a href= https://store.sap.com/en/product/display-0000059675_live_v1/Seamless%20Payments%20&%20Features%20for%20SAP%20Commerce> SAP app center </a>
+1. Get the SAP Commerce payment module from the <a href= [https://store.sap.com/en/product/display-0000059675_live_v1/Seamless%20Payments%20&%20Features%20for%20SAP%20Commerce](https://store.sap.com/dcp/en/product/display-2001011864_live_v1/one-platform-for-360%C2%B0-payment-solutions-worldwide)> SAP app center </a>
-2. Upload the module in your git lab repository
+2. Upload the module to your git lab repository
 3. Create a build and deploy to your environment
 4. Configure the keys and notification webhooks in the shop backend
 5. Select and activate the payment methods in the shop